 In Moneyball, we are reminded that a sports team is still a business.
 In this true story, Oakland A’s owner Billy Beane (Brad Pitt), must somehow use a minimal budget to rebuild his team after losing several key players.
 His first move is strikingly similar to that of a new entrepreneur: think outside the box.

-Beane recruits Peter Brandt (Jonah Hill), who has come up with an innovative, data-centric approach to assessing a player’s potential.
+Beane recruits Peter Brandt (Jonah Hill), who has an innovative, data-centric approach to assessing a player’s potential.
 Like countless entrepreneurs, Beane is repeatedly told that his plan is crazy and will never, ever work.
 It’s Beane and Brandt versus the entire baseball school of thought.

 “The Social Network” (2010)